© David G Sheppard 2007-2026. All photographs are copyright of Jadela Juniors and reproduced by permission.

 We can offer EYE provision from 7am to 7pm Monday to Friday.

-From September 2025 the government offered most children over 9 months 30 hours per week to elegible
+From September 2025 the government offered most children over 9 months 30 hours per week to eligible parents.

 Please see our FAQ page for further details.